 Jennifer Hock is a mom to six children.
 She and her husband adopted three boys with multiple special needs from foster care over a decade ago and have strived to find ways to help them overcome their struggles.
 You can find more posts from her at Illumination Learning at www.illumination-learning.com.

-Disabilities and Special Needs in the Church: What people with disabilities would like you to know.
+Disability and special needs: What people with disabilities would like you to know.

 The Suitcase: A Review: A story about Thomas, a boy who was “maybe just a little bit different,” it’s also a story about love and acceptance.